JAIDE/jaide-s3/README.md

 * You will need Java 6 and Maven 3 to build the code
 * Choose one of the above two methods to use this library
 * Build your code with Maven
-* You will see that two tests fail - they fail because you didn't provide your S3 access credentials and/or because there is no file /tmp/BabyOngBak.jpg
+* You will see that two tests fail - they fail because you didn't provide your S3 access credentials
-* Put them where the two tests, at the top of the files, tell you to put them and put a JPG file with the above name into /tmp
+* Put them where the two tests, at the top of the files, tell you to put them
 * Build again, this time things should be fine
 * Put the resulting .jar file into your application's library folder